SarahBeecroft/intermediateHPC/_episodes/13-bio-example-host.md

 ---
-title: "Share files with the host: BLAST, a bioinformatics demo"
+title: "Share files with the host"
 teaching: 5
 exercises: 15
 questions: